 Data we collect

 We do not collect personally identifiable details about you unless you choose to submit them – via a membership application, event registration, publications order or other form of contact.
-Where we do this, we collect the information we need for that process and use it for that purpose.
+Where we do this, we collect the information we need for that process and only use it for that purpose.